 The Timestamp shall be defined as in Table 9.2.
 The timestamp shall be set to the same value for all packets within a Security Data Packet Set.

 The Synchronization Source (SSRC) Identifier shall be set to '0'.
-There shall be no other sources of Security Data carried within an STLTP Stream.
+There shall be no other sources of Security Data carried within a DSTP, ALPTP, or STLTP Stream.
 Any redundant sources can be managed using IGMP Source-Specific Multicast (SSM) mechanisms.

-Table 6.6 Security Data Stream Packet Payload
+Table 6.7 Security Data Stream Packet Payload